 Without being the publisher, the ISBN is not registered to you and you are at the mercy of what the Publishing House is willing to share with you.

 To change this you have to protect your rights.

-Vanity Publishing is where you have used a company to do this for you, and while some will do this correctly, it would appear that Dorrance Publishing have been devious in how they have conducted their business.
+Vanity Publishing is where you have used a company to do this for you, and while some will do this correctly, it would appear that Dorrance Publishing has been devious in how they have conducted their business.

 This is game over for you and your work, and the only way to possibly get this reversed is to take legal action.

-Companies of this type tend to charge a considerable sum but they use methods which can only be described as unscrupulous by listing enticing lines such as:
+Companies of this type tend to charge a considerable sum but they use methods that can only be described as unscrupulous by listing enticing lines such as:

 “you deserve to be printed”